Efficient Large Language Models: A Survey: Model-Centric Methods

 Positional extrapolation strategies extend the encoding of positional information beyond what the model has explicitly learned during training.
-For example, ALiBi~\cite{press2021train} applies attention with linear biases to attain extrapolation for sequences that exceed the maximum length seen during training.
-Through applying negatively biased attention scores, with a linearly diminishing penalty based on the distance between the pertinent key and query, as opposed to using position embeddings, it can facilitate efficient length extrapolation.
-Different from ALiBi~\cite{press2021train}, xPOS~\cite{sun2022length} characterizes attention resolution as a marker for extrapolation and utilizes a relative position embedding to enhance attention resolution, thereby improving length extrapolation.
-However, these techniques have not been implemented in some of the recent LLMs such as GPT-4~\cite{OpenAI2023GPT4TR}, LLaMA~\cite{Touvron2023LLaMAOA}, or LLaMA-2~\cite{Touvron2023Llama2O}.
-CLEX~\cite{chen2023clex} proposes to generalize position embedding scaling with ordinary differential equations to model continuous dynamics over length scaling factors.
-By doing so, CLEX gets rid of the limitations of existing positional extrapolation scaling methods to enable long-sequence generation.
+For example, ALiBi~\citep{press2021train} applies attention with linear biases to attain extrapolation for sequences that exceed the maximum length seen during training.
+By applying negatively biased attention scores with a linearly diminishing penalty based on the distance between the pertinent key and query, it facilitates efficient length extrapolation.
+Different from ALiBi, xPOS~\citep{sun2022length} characterizes attention resolution as a marker for extrapolation and utilizes a relative position embedding to enhance attention resolution, thereby improving length extrapolation.
+However, these techniques have not been implemented in some of the recent LLMs such as GPT-4, LLaMA, and LLaMA-2.
+CLEX~\citep{chen2023clex} proposes to generalize position embedding scaling with ordinary differential equations to model continuous dynamics over length scaling factors.
+In doing so, CLEX gets rid of the limitations of existing positional extrapolation scaling methods to enable long-sequence generation.